gonter/redmine-sync/README.md

 The project's entry in 'wikis' whould be added to syncs by hand since Redmine creates the Wiki but the script currently doesn't check for that, it only looks at the syncs table.

+TODOS

+* watchers: point to various content types, so only stuff that is actually handled should be migrated here